 So the technicians might sign for it and the customer might have a point of contact signature that needs to be collected.
 You might want to indicate what level or what type of individuals are actually signing off.
 Is there a field engineer or something of that nature?
 Then they are going to generate a report.
 They get an option to email this out to the customer, so I can answer yes to this or I can just view the inspection report.
 And you’ll notice all of this data is being pulled out of the mobile application and pushed into this PDF in addition to the signature as well as any of the related inspection details that were created during this inspection report.
 Then once they save this, all this data is immediately pushed back into their system where they can do data mining and get different analytics off it as well then pull the information and send it to bill their customer.

-: OK, so actually this next one is continuing in that same vain.
+Mobile Reach: OK, so actually this next one is continuing in that same vain.
 The next one is about the PDF you are creating out in the field.
 The question is how are those PDFs you created out in the field saved?
 Is a copy captured somewhere in a company database?
-Neal

-: Excellent.
+Mobile Reach: Excellent.
 So, this next question is good to get perspective from both of you, Justin we’ll start with you.
 What’s the right number of technicians for piloting a field app?
-Justin

-: OK, how about you Neal.
+Mobile Reach: OK, how about you Neal.
 How did you guys do it at Applus?
-Neal

-: Excellent, that makes a lot of sense you guys, thank you for both of those perspectives.
+Mobile Reach: Excellent, that makes a lot of sense you guys, thank you for both of those perspectives.
 We are right at 45 minutes past the hour so let’s finish with one more question and this one’s for you Neal.
 How does you mobile deployment support your compliance initiatives?
-Neal